UnisonUI/UnisonUI/README.md

 The following labels are optional:

 - A label specifying the path where the OpenApi spec lays (default to: *restui.swagger.endpoint.swagger-path*).
-  If this label is not provided the default path is: **/swagger.yaml**
+  If this label is not provided with the default path is: **/swagger.yaml**

 ------------------------------------------------------------------------------------------------